KhadijaaaaaB/stellar-fang/README.md

 The game unfolds through a series of logical steps that require you to use your knowledge of terminal commands :

 1. **Diagnosis:** Begin by exploring the ship's file system using `ls` and `cd`.
-Check `status.txt` files in different system directories to find the one reporting a critical error.
+There are in total 4 `status.txt` files in different system directories.
+Find and read them to find the one reporting a critical error.
 2. **Investigation:** The error message will tell you which components of the broken system need to be replaced.
 These components are located in the ship's archives.
 You have to follow the EMERGENCY_REPAIR_GUIDE to repair the parts.
 3. **The Puzzle:** Oh no... a virus is preventing you from repairing the spaceship.
 Identify it, then kill it!
 4. **Repair the ship:** You will find that the repair script, `repairprotocol.sh`, is locked due to file permissions (`chmod 000`), simulating a software virus or lockout.